 The details involved in a memorial service, a burial or scattering service, and the final disposition of a loved one are many and varied, and are usually handled well by those to whom we turn in these times – funeral home directors, pastors, other or older family members, experienced friends.
 But remember that you have a say in these details, and that what you say through the details can help to honor the memory of a loved one and to ease the difficulty of their passing.

-Some of those details center on the handling of the cremains, or burial ashes, during the memorial service and at the actual burial.
-The crematorium will deposit the cremains in a plastic bag, which is placed in a cheap plastic or cardboard container.
-If you choose to bury or scatter the cremains, rather than keeping them nearby as a treasured memory in one of our beautiful hardwood urns, then the choice of how you bury or scatter the ashes of your loved one can be an opportunity to celebrate their life.
+Some of those details center on the handling of the cremated remains, "ashes", during the memorial service and at the actual burial.
+The crematorium will deposit the remains in a plastic bag, which is usually placed by default into a cheap plastic or cardboard container.
+If you choose to bury or scatter the remains, rather than keeping them nearby in a memorial urn, then the choice of how you bury or scatter the ashes of your loved one can be an opportunity to celebrate their life.

 “Return to the ground,